-Information Sheet for Math 225 Summer 2015
+Information Sheet for Math 225 Summer 2017

-Class meets: MTWR 1:00 - 1:50 pm in MH 235
+Class meets: MTWR 12:00 - 12:50 pm in BH 217

-Instructor: Branko Ćurgus Office: BH 178 Office Hours: MTWR 12 noon
+Instructor: Branko Ćurgus Office: BH 178 Office Hours: MTWR 1pm Email: curgus@wwu.edu

-Email: curgus@wwu.edu

-Course website: http://faculty.wwu.edu/curgus/Courses/225_201530/225.html
+Course website: http://faculty.wwu.edu/curgus/Courses/225_201730/225.html

-Text: Multivariable CALCULUS, 5th edition, McCallum, Hughes-Hallet, et al.
+Text: Multivariable CALCULUS, 6th edition, McCallum, Hughes-Hallet, et al.

-- Material Covered We will review Chapter 16 and cover Chapters 17, 18, 19 and 20.
+Material Covered We will review Chapter 16 and cover Chapters 17, 18, 19, 20 and 21.
 In Math 124 and 125 you studied differential and integral calculus of functions of a single variable.
 In Math 224 you studied differential and some integral calculus of functions of two and more variables.
 In Math 225 we study more of the integral calculus in the setting of functions of multiple variables.
 In particular, we investigate the analogies of the Fundamental Theorem of Calculus from single variable calculus to functions of two and more variables.
-This is the relationship between integration and differentiation when the integral may now be taken over a curve, a surface, a region, or the boundary of a region; the most important results being Green's Theorem, the Divergence Theorem, and Stokes' Theorem. - Exams: There will be two in-class exams and a comprehensive final exam.
-The dates for the in-class exams are Monday, July 13 and Monday, August 3.
-The final exam is scheduled for the last day of classes Thursday, August 20 during the regular class time.
+This is the relationship between integration and differentiation when the integral may now be taken over a curve, a surface, a region, or the boundary of a region; the most important results being Green's Theorem, the Divergence Theorem, and Stokes' Theorem.

+Exams: There will be three in-class exams scheduled for July 11, August 1 and August 17.
+The material covered by the first two exams will be specified in class.
+The third exam will be comprehensive.
 There will be no make-up exams.
-If you are unable to take an exam for a very serious reason, please see me beforehand.
-This does not apply to the final exam which cannot be taken neither early nor late.
+If you are unable to take an exam for a very serious reason verified in writing, please see me beforehand.
+This does not apply to the third exam which cannot be taken neither early nor late.

-- Homework: Suggested homework problems will be assigned on the class web-site.
+Homework: Suggested homework problems will be assigned on the class web-site.
 Homework will not be collected.
 Questions about homework problems, or any other calculus problems are welcome.
 I strongly encourage you to put your questions in writing with a description of your difficulty.
 You can hand in your questions at the beginning of each class period.
-I will give extra credit for well posed interesting questions. - Assignments: There will be two Mathematica assignments which will be posted during the quarter.
-Each assignment will be due one week after it has been posted.
-These assignments will be graded and the grades will count towards the final grade. - Grading: Each exam will be graded by an integer between 0 and 100.
-Your final grade will be determined using the following formula where A1 and A2 are the grades for the assignments, E1 and E2 are the grades for the in-class exams and FE is the grade for the final exam.
+I will give extra credit for well posed interesting questions.

+Assignments: There will be one Mathematica assignment which will be posted during the quarter.
+This assignment will be due on the last day of classes.
+This assignments will be graded and it will count towards the final grade.

+Grading: Each exam and the assignment will be graded by an integer between 0 and 100.
+Your final grade will be determined using the following formula where A is the grades for the assignment, E1, E2 and E3 are the grades for the in-class exams.
 Your letter grade will be assigned according to the following table.

-FG = [0.12A1 + 0.12A2 + 0.24E1 + 0.24E2 + 0.28FE],
+$$FG = [0.2A + 0.25E1 + 0.25E2 + 0.3E3],$$